danbev/learning-ai/notes/architectures/mamba.md

 [Flash Attention](./flash-attention.md) and Mamba takes advantage of the GPU hardware.

-Transformers are effecient at training as they can be parallelized, incontrast to RNNs which are sequential which makes training large models a slow process.
+Transformers are effecient at training as they can be parallelized, in contrast to RNNs which are sequential which makes training large models a slow process.

 But, the issue with transformers is that they don't scale to long sequences